AustinGil/presentations/make-div.md

 ---

-# Start with a bit of magic
+# Before we event start...

 What's the first thing you do before you start writing code?